hocinemediani/Ignition/README.md

 Each worker card has a queue of fixed size, and will process tasks in its queue in ascending order of priority.
 After a task arrive, the worker will proceed to sort the queue depending on the priority of the tasks.
 Any new task submitted when the card's queues are full will be dropped and the client will be notified of the drop (or non-availability of the workers).
-In order to reduce downtime, workers use two threads : one to receive tasks, send the monitoring messages and sort the queue, and the other to execute the first task in the queue.
+In order to reduce downtime, workers use two threads : one to received tasks, send the monitoring messages and sort the queue, and the other to execute the first task in the queue.

 ## Branches :
 Currently there are three branches :